fury-gl/fury/docs/source/posts/2022/2022-07-06-week-5-praneeth.rst

     :width: 300

 Then I worked with the bounding box to make it visible whenever a shape is selected.
-For this I used the existing functionality of the ``Panel2D`` actor to create borders around the bounding box.
+For this, I used the existing functionality of the ``Panel2D`` actor to create borders around the bounding box.

 `Bounding Box <https://github.com/ganimtron-10/fury/tree/bb-border>`_